-The purpose of This the study is aims to explore into the behaviour of elderly residents sharinged bedrooms with different other residents at a Taiwanese nursing organization.
-It examines to observe the time amount of daily life spent on their day-to-day behaviour, and examine the differences and the connotations of their behaviour.
-It takes 47 residents in one nursing home in Taiwan as observation object to investigate.
-The study employs the behavioural observation method to observe the behavior of residents in the organization and keep records.
-As per this method, It classifies the observation behaviours are classified into six types: basic-behavior, quiet behavior, social intercourse-behavior, recuperation behavior, mobile behavior, and leaving the bedroom, these six kinds of behavior.
-It probes into the tation of daily life.
-These behaviours are studied in the context of according to two types of shared -- room styles: The study result indicates that two-person bedrooms and six-person bedrooms.
-Residents sharing two-person bedrooms were found to exhibit anall have the reaction of the increase inof quiet behavior and leaving bedroom and decrease of basic behavior and social intercourse behavior, this withdrawal behaviour; Hhowever, they are more active than thein shared bedroom, two-person bedroom with few residents act more frequently than that of sharing six-person residents bedrooms, in terms of basic behavior and Comment [A1]: The title of a paper should ideally be brief but also descriptive.
-I have deleted some words and restructured this title.
-If you agree with the revised version, remember to use it when quoting the title elsewhere.
+The purpose of the this study is to explore into the behaviour of elderly residents sharinged bedrooms with different other residents, to observe the time amount of daily life spent on their day-to-day behaviour, and examine the differences and the connotations of their behaviour.
+It-The subjects were takes 47 residents in-from one a nursing home in Taiwan as observation object to investigate.
+The investigation study employs used the behavioural observation method to observe the behavior of residents in the organization and keep maintain records of the residents' behaviour.
+As per this method, It classifies the observation behaviours are classified into six types: basic behavior, quiet behavior, social intercourse behavior, recuperation behavior, mobile behavior, and leaving the bedroom, these six kinds of behavior.
+It probes into the connotation of daily life These behaviours are studied in the context of according to two types of shared\room styles: The study result indicates that two-person bedrooms.
+Residents sharing two-person bedrooms were found to exhibit withdrawal behaviour, namely, anall have the reaction of the increase of in quiet behaviour and leaving bedroom and decrease of in basic behavior and social intercourse behaviour, this withdrawal behavior.; Hhowever, they are more active than thein shared bedroom, two person bedroom with few residents act more frequently than that of sharing Comment [A2]: I have made changes to all the headings and subheadings of the manuscript in accordance with the journal guidelines.